-4. Press the power button on the projector or the remote control to turn on the projector.
+3. Press the power button on the projector or the On button on the remote control to turn on the projector.

-The projector beeps and the Status light flashes blue as the projector warms up.
+The shutter opens and the Status light flashes blue as the projector warms up.
 Once the projector is warmed up, the Status light stops flashing and turns blue.